penryoa/penryoa/README.md

 ## Hey There! 😊

 ### Who Am I?
 I'm Addi (she/her), a software developer currently based in NC.
+I like collecting hobbies and experiences, like skydiving, motorcycle riding, language learning, etc etc. If you can't get enough and want to know more, I'd recommend [checking my website](http://thecalmplexcoder.com), or since you're already here, the [code for my website](https://github.com/penryoa/Website)!

-### My Experience (in a few points)
+### My Experience (In A Few Points)
 - 🌸 Full Stack Software Developer for 4 years in a private fintech company 🌸
-  - Converted legacy PHP code to a microservices architecture via web applications using Python, JavaScript (React, Redux, Tailwind), NoSQL (AWS DynamoDB), and SQL (MySQL)
+  - Converted legacy PHP code to a microservices architecture via web applications using Python, JavaScript (React, Redux, Tailwind), and both NoSQL (AWS DynamoDB) and SQL (MySQL) databases
   - Led the development of a suite of web applications; i.e. requirements gathering, UI / UX design, data architecture, development, mentoring, leading standups / meetings, so on.
   - Utilized APIs, both from Google and from a partner company
-- 🌸 Rose-Hulman Student for 4 years, which yes, I am making its own bullet point 🌸
+- 🌸 Rose-Hulman Institute of Technology Student for 4 years, which yes, I am absolutely making its own bullet point 🌸
-  - Learned about software patterns, data design, and other core basics of software and hardware
+  - Learned about: software patterns; SQL / NoSQL data design and visualization; other core principles of software and hardware design (i.e. a silly little thing I found interesting is that as we make memory more compact, the issue becomes keeping the hardware itself cool)
-  - Made a dating app for dads using Java and SQL (called Dumble, Dad + Bumble)
   - Wrote my own parsing language
+  - Made a dating app for dads using Java and MySQL (called Dumble, Dad + Bumble)
+  - A hardware deepdive of the GameCube
   - Made a Java App that parses Java files and outputs a string that represents an accurate UML diagram (to practice identifying software patterns)
   - ... do I need to go on lol?
-This place was intense, but I learned so much.
+This place was intense, but I learned so much and sometimes even had fun doing it.

 ### Navigating The Repositories
 There are not as many repos as I'd like there to be, and they're mostly not up-to-date with my skills.
 So I'll at least point out the more interesting examples.